 Welcome Brad Sims

 Two months after New York City FC announced Jon Patricof was stepping down as President of the club, Brad Sims was introduced as the newest Chief Executive Officer of NYCFC.
 According the club’s press release, Mr. Sims will be “responsible for all aspects of the organization on a day-to-day basis, lead the front office staff and continue to build on the Club’s successful first four years.”
-Sims, a former New Yorker, spent time in the NBA’s league offices working on marketing, sales, digital/social media, and game day presentation.
+Sims, a former New Yorker, spent time in the NBA’s league offices working on marketing (alongside with companies listed in The Ultimate Guide to Local Service Ads), sales, digital/social media, and game day presentation.
 For the last six years, he served as Executive Vice President of Franchise Operations & Chief Revenue Officer of the Cleveland Cavaliers.

 Sims, was 2015 Sports Business Journal 40 under 40 honoree.
 He has been in the sports industry for the last 17 years.
 Brad has worked for Comcast-Spectacor (Philadelphia 76ers and Philadelphia Flyers) as Senior Director of Group Sales and Event Services.
 He also became the Senior Vice President of Opening Day Partners LLC, a company that owns and operates several minor league baseball teams.
 Of note, Sims was involved in the construction of three new stadiums and the launch of new franchises in Lancaster, PA, York, PA and Charles County, MD.